GET IN TOUCH

 The third main requirement of a valid waiver is that the waiver must not be against public policy – that is, the waiver is contrary to the interests of the general public as a whole.
 The power to overturn a waiver because of public policy is rarely exercised by the courts in BC.
 Waivers in adventure tourism activities, for example, generally do not give rise to public policy concerns because, by definition, these activities have inherent risk and people generally expect some risk.

-A Properly drafted and presented waivers can provide business owners with strong legal protection from claims.
+A properly drafted and presented waiver can provide business owners with strong legal protection from claims.
 However, it should never be assumed that a liability waiver will provide complete protection from law suits.
 In cases where there has been significant injury or property damage, or death, a judge should be asked to decide whether the waiver is enforceable.

 We hope you have learned something from this week’s blog.
 Please feel free to like us on Facebook, follow us on Twitter and subscribe to our YouTube channel to receive notice of our future weekly video blogs on the law.
 League and Williams is a Victoria, BC based law firm with expertise in injury law, estate disputes and marine law and may be reached via email at email@example.com or phone at 250-888-0002.
 If you are injured and would like a free consult, give us a call for a free consult.
 We are here to help injured parties get the fair compensation that they are entitled to.